Lemonatix/math-programs/README.md

-Original Code from @biosfood , added Integrals to the calculation
+Original Code from @biosfood, added Integrals to the calculation